B36 Tórshavn (women): History

 Women's football was officially established at The Faroes in 1985, after a trial year in 1984.
 B36 Tórshavn immediately established a women's section in the club, and gave it priority.
 This paid off, and the club won the unofficial title in 1984, and the first official woman's national champions title in 1985.
 The following years women's football at The Faroes was dominated by teams from the capital.
 B36 Tórshavn took four national titles during this period, and the local rivals HB Tórshavn took seven.

 In the new millennium, KÍ Klaksvík dominated women's football at The Faroes, by winning the title in 17 consecutive years, and taking the national Cup 14 times.
 This dominance lead to a fading interest in women's football elsewhere.
 The point of zero came in 2009, were none of the big club from the capital had a women's team in the Premier Division.
 A couple of years ago the dominance was broken, and the interest for women's football is increasing.
 This may also be based upon the recent success of the national women's team.

-B36 Tórshavn has recently made a strategic decision that women's football will be equally treated in youth football, and that the best team will be given the same priority as the men's team.
-This is a long term strategy, were the goal is to develop home-grown players and prepare them for senior women's football.
-Therefore, there will be a couple of years before the best team again is ready to compete for the national title.
+B36 Tórshavn gave women's football the same focus and support as the men's game at the youth level.
+The club's top women’s team receives equal priority, having a long-term plan to develop home-grown talent and prepare players for senior women’s football.